-To restart the UPS after pressing the LOAD OFF button, follow the procedure "Resetting the UPS System after Load Off" on page 11-2 before starting the UPS.
+To restart the UPS after pressing the LOAD OFF button, follow the procedure "Resetting the UPS System after Load Off" of this chapter before starting the UPS.

 NOTE The Remote Emergency Load Off option functions the same way as the LOAD OFF button on the Monitor Panel.